Sign In / Sign Out

 Thomas’s research and teaching focus on world cultural processes and their constitutive effects on authority, agency, and identity.
 He studies how these processes affect religions and how religions engage them.

-Warner’s research and teaching areas are religion and politics, and the political economy of corruption in the global political economy.
+Warner’s research and teaching areas are religion and politics, the military, and the political economy of corruption in the global political economy.

 Doty joined the ASU faculty in 1990.
 She received her bachelor's and master's from ASU and doctorate from the University of Minnesota.